Ready to serve

 Rugged, simple and more sand tolerant than any engine in its class, it is also fully equipped with the commonality required to deliver unsurpassed mission capability for a variety of applications.

 When compared to its predecessor – the T64 turboshaft engine that powers the SUPER STALLION aircraft – the T408 will provide more than 57 percent more power, 18 percent better specific fuel consumption and 63 percent fewer parts.
-To date, the T408 has logged more than 6,000 hours of testing, including CH-53K flight tests.
+To date, the T408 has logged nearly 11,000 hours of testing, including CH-53K flight tests.

 Capable of producing more than 7,500 shp, the T408 combines breakthrough technologies, innovative cooling schemes and modern-day durability to deliver numerous mission-critical advantages in the world’s harshest operating environments.